 Review 1

 “The structured 100 Days 100 Sessions program helped me rebuild trust in myself.
-Each session guided me step by step, and I began seeing small changes that eventually transformed my confidence.
-I now feel capable of handling situations I once avoided, and recovery feels practical and real.”
+Each session guided me step by step, and I began seeing small changes that eventually transformed my confidence.”

 Review 2

 “I was hesitant to open up about my fears, but Shyam Gupta and Pratibha Gupta created a safe, compassionate environment.
-The therapists understood my struggles and gave me tools I could use daily.
 Gradually, my anxieties reduced, and I feel lighter and more in control of my life.”

 Review 3

 “Bladder OCD used to dominate my daily routine.
-I constantly planned my day around washroom access and avoided trips.
 After attending the program, I feel liberated.
 The guidance and structured approach helped me regain freedom, and I now live without fear controlling my decisions.”

 Recommendations

-• Remember: focus on small steps rather than perfection progress builds over time.
+- Focus on small steps rather than perfection; progress builds over time.

 FAQs on Bladder OCD | Emotion of Life